 "The work that journalists do to provide news and information every day helps citizens make informed decisions and be more engaged in our democracy," said SDNA Executive Director David Bordewyk.
 "This is an essential role for newspapers and all news media in South Dakota."

-Thematic programming in 2018 explored explore "infoliteracy"—the skills needed to determine source quality, to recognize biases that can distort reporting, and to navigate the proliferating media available to consumers.
+Thematic programming in 2018 explored "infoliteracy"—the skills needed to determine source quality, to recognize biases that can distort reporting, and to navigate the proliferating media available to consumers.